Gingerbread cookies are not only a classic holiday cookie, but they are a cookie that will hold up well.

 Royal Icing Recipe:

 I chose this recipe because I can get Just Whites at my local market.
 I had problems getting the Meringue Powder that is recommended in many recipes.
 Raw Egg Whites are not advised to use these days. - Peggy

 Warning: Any grease will break down icing.
 Remember if the icing is too dry, add water a few drops at a time.
 If icing is too moist, add more powdered sugar.
-It's as simple as that.
+It is as simple as that.

 1 pound fondant or powdered sugar